About Us

 RESIDENT SCHEDULE:

 Residents are with us for a full year.
 This means that they will be spending approximately 1950 hours with NORPIC over the course of their residency and be working a 37.5 hour work week.
-It is recognized that the resident’s role is primarily that of a trainee and therefore their time spent is direct and indirect service demands are limited to a maximum of 60% of the resident’s time.
+It is recognized that the resident’s role is primarily that of a trainee and therefore their time spent is direct and indirect service demands are limited to no more than 2/3 of the resident’s time and currently approximates at 60%.
 Ten percent of their time is devoted to vacation, professional education days, and statutory holidays, 12.5% of their time is spent receiving (10%) and giving (2.5%) supervision, 10% of their time is devoted to quality improvement / program evaluation / social responsiveness engagement, and the remaining 7.5% is spent in education and didactics such as formalized seminars, ad hoc training seminars or conferences, reading, etc.

 A Typical Work Week for a resident would include the following:

-4 days a week for clinical experiences (indirect, direct, and associated supervision)
+4 days a week for clinical experiences (indirect, direct, supervision, case conference)

-½ day a week for educational seminars, didactics, and case conferences
+½ day a week for educational seminars, didactics, and ongoing learning

 ½ day a week for quality improvement, program evaluation, and/or social responsiveness projects